 How to remove the backbox of a pinball machine

-Never move a pinball machine with the head in upright position, it may break and fall off.
-It wouldn't be the first time a pinball machine gets destroyed because it's being moved with the head still on !
-Especially if it's put like this in the back of an open pickup truck.
+On most pinball machines, removing the backbox (also called the head) is straightforward and essential for safe transport.
+Never move a pinball machine with the head in the upright position!
+It can break or fall off.
+It wouldn’t be the first time a machine was destroyed because it was moved with the head still attached, especially when placed in the back of an open pickup truck.

 Remove backbox of electro-mechanical pinball machines